 Fee includes all tour meals, transportation, materials, snacks and hotel accommodations once the tour begins.
 Participants are responsible for their own transportation to and from the tour’s beginning and end point.

-The tour begins and ends at Sacramento International Airport.
+The tour begins and ends in Sacramento, location TBD.

 Deadline to cancel and receive a full refund is two weeks prior to the first day of the tour due to hotel, meal and transportation bookings.
 Substitutions are allowed up to three business days before the tour.